My work as an independent scholar bridges the worlds of animal advocacy and animal studies.

 I wrote chapters in academic anthologies addressing such issues as the strategy of the animal rights movement, the politics of animal rights, animal biography, and the novelist Brigid Brophy and the campaign against angling.

 I wrote Growl: Life Lessons, Hard Truths and Bold Strategies from an Animal Advocate (Lantern Publishing & Media; 2014) with a Foreword by Brian May

 I edited The Animals’ Agenda magazine (1993-2002) and two anthologies of articles from the magazine: A Primer on Animal Rights: Leading Experts Write About Animal Cruelty and Exploitation (Lantern Publishing & Media; 2002) and Speaking Out for Animals: True Stories About Real People Who Rescue Animals (Lantern Publishing & Media; 2001)

-Starting from the mid-1970s when I became a vegetarian and, two years later, a vegan and began my career with some of the world’s foremost animal rights organisations, I have collected various publications and materials about the moral and legal status of animals.
-They subsequently grew to become the Kim Stallwood Animal Rights Collection.
-This is a unique library and archive which includes books, newsletters, magazines, journals, ephemera, videos, reel-to-feel footage, and art.
+I built the Kim Stallwood Animal Rights Collection—a unique archive that chronicles the history of the animal rights movement across the world that includes books, newsletters, magazines, journals, ephemera, videos, reel-to-feel footage, and art.
 There are unique and rare individual pieces as well as collections.
-They reflect the range and extent of my personal commitment and professional involvement in the contemporary animal rights movement.
-The collection is privately held in my office in Hastings, East Sussex, UK, which is my permanent residence.
+The collection reflects the range and extent of my commitment and professional involvement in the contemporary animal rights movement.
 I use the collection as part of my work as an author, independent scholar and consultant.